datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 Boosting refers to a class of learning algorithms that fit the data by combining multiple simple models.
 Each simple model is learnt using a *base learner* or *weak learner* which tend to have a limited predictive ability, but when selected carefully using a boosting algorithm, they form a relatively more accurate model.
 This is the meaning of "boosting".

-The early work on boosting focused on binary classification.
-After that boosting algorithms were viewed as numerical optimization techniques.
-This led to the development of general boosting algorithms, e.g. **gradient boosting**, that allowed for optimization of any differentiable loss function.
-Boosting became applicable to general regression problems and not only classification.

 ## AdaBoost

  AdaBoost is regarded as the first practical boosting algorithm for binary classification.
 This algorithm fits a weak learner to *weighted* versions of the data *iteratively*.
 At each iteration, the weights are updated such that the misclassified data points recieve higher weights.